Class A fire extinguisher used for wood paper and fabric fires

 Can A Foam Extinguisher Be Used On Paper?

-Yes, a foam extinguisher can be used on paper.
-It is effective for Class A fires, including wood, paper, and textiles.
-Foam extinguishers work by cooling the fire and forming a barrier between the fuel and the fire.
+Yes, a foam extinguisher can be used on paper fires.
+Foam is rated Class A and works by cooling the fire and forming a barrier between the fuel and oxygen.
+It is effective on paper, cardboard, wood, and fabric fires.

 Are Fabric Fires Common With Electrical Fires?